-The DISCOVER project in particular will help solve specific design and construction problems associated with the reduced stock of usable land in urban areas (eg. 40% of available blocks at 'Springfield' are sloping sites).
+The project in particular will help solve specific design and construction problems associated with the reduced stock of usable land in urban areas.

 It will also be a tangible example for the residential construction industry on how to initiate design, develop and implement smart and sustainable homes.